 The Phoblographer makes use of several advertising methods in order to pay for ever-rising expenses and to help the site grow.
 For example, monthly server expenses and newsletter distribution cost several hundred dollars each.
 We comply with GDPR.

 Certain advertisers pay for the display of banner ads or for clicks on banners.
-In these instances, I don’t necessarily endorse any particular advertiser.
-However, I do try to weed out scammers who buy ads through Google’s AdSense ads and offer bait-and-switch prices.
-If I see these or if readers notify me of such ads, I will block them from being able to display their ads on The Phoblographer.
+In these instances, we don’t necessarily endorse any particular advertiser.
+However, we try to weed out scammers who buy ads through Google’s AdSense ads and offer bait-and-switch prices.
+If we see these or if readers notify me of such ads, we will block them from being able to display their ads on The Phoblographer.

-These affiliate relationships include B&H Photo Video Pro Audio, Amazon, eBay, Borrow Lenses, MacPhun, Adorama, Peak Design, Think Tank Photo, PhotoWhoa! and many others.
-As of a few years ago, the Phoblographer has actively entertained affiliate relationships with only third party dealers, those three are Amazon, PhotoWhoa! and eBay.
+For many years, the Phoblographer has actively entertained affiliate relationships with only third-party dealers.
 While our other affiliate relationship accounts are still open, we do not work to actively promote them so as to not give brand preference to any one manufacturer over the other.
-We find this is be a breach of ethics.
+We find this is a breach of ethics.

 In many cases, affiliate companies provide The Phoblographer with loaner equipment or test gear/software for review The Phoblographer (sometimes for keeps); however, such review samples are provided with the understanding that The Phoblographer writers cannot and will not promise a favorable review of the product or service.
 All reviews are based on our honest opinions and requests for revisions will not be considered unless it is clear that an error in our use of the product or service was made.

-This website also uses VigLink to provide sponsored hyperlinks.
+This website also used VigLink to provide sponsored hyperlinks at one point.